Parkman328/aws_immersion/content/getting_started.md

 ________________________
 * url:__https://YOUR_SERVER_IP_ADDRESS:3552/attunityreplicate/__

-_This lab has been tested by Firefox Browser and due to certificates not being issued for ephemral servers you will see below warning
+_This lab has been tested by Firefox Browser and due to certificates not being issued for ephemral servers you will see below warning_

+>__Please proceed ahead by pre Clicking `Advanced...` and Pressing `accept risk and proceed on`__

 ![](/images/prod/warning.png)

-Please Click `Advanced...` and accept risk
+Please use the follonwing user name:
 * User Name: `admin`
 * Password: `Aws_immersion123`